 9.1 What are the key tax considerations for private equity investors and transactions in your jurisdiction?
+Are off-shore structures common?

 Private equity funds are considered neutral vehicles, for tax purposes, and as such are exempt from corporate income tax.
 Income derived by the unit holders in the private equity funds, on the other hand, is subject to a 10% withholding tax (whether personal or corporate income tax), provided the unit holder is a non-resident entity (without Permanent Establishment in Portugal), or an individual resident in Portugal (that derives this income out of a business activity).